 Special Announcement: Thanks for reading!
 Before you leave a comment asking me if you can take vitex with whatever other drugs/herbs you are taking, or for specific advice about what supplements you can take for your circumstances, understand that I cannot give you health advice over the internet, and you need to ask your doctor/naturopath/midwife.
-If you’re interested in coaching, please visit my contact page to send me a message about my services.
+If you’re interested in coaching, please apply to work with me here.
 Thank you.

 I am fascinated by the myriad ways herbs rebalance and nourish the body, and vitex may take top prize (though I say that about all my favorite medicinal herbs).
 This amazing herb has been used for its tonic effect for centuries, and I personally have used it several times with perfect results.
 Vitex, also know as chasteberry, is most often used to regulate menstrual cycles and boost fertility.